Donating

 - During camp, act as a liaison to a child’s caregiver or social services.

-- Represent RFK to social services along with the Director.Lifeguard: FILLED for 2025
+- Represent RFK to social services along with the Director.Lifeguard:

+Lifeguards are needed for Week #1 only.
+We additionally need a swim instructor (licensed to teach swim lessons) for Week #2 only.
 Must be a certified and licensed lifeguard with current CPR certification.
 Responsibilities include:

 - Maintaining pool safety for all staff and campers.